AshnikBiz/Training-pre-req/Docker-Training.md

 ## Other Equipments
 1. A projector so that the trainer can share the screen with participants
 2. A white board and color pens to write and describe certain topics in detail
-3. Internet connection - LAN port near the trainer's desk or WiFi for Trainer's personal laptop and for machine used by all trainees
+3. Internet connection - LAN port (and LAN wire) near the trainer's desk or WiFi for Trainer's personal laptop